Satellite downlink scheduling problem: A case study: Mathematical Model

 A solution $S$ to SIDSP --- a \emph{schedule} --- is a set $S \subseteq V$ of scheduled requests and associated downlink start times $S_j$ for each $j \in S$.
 Our model for the SIDSP is to:

-where $0 \le \alpha \le 1$ is a parameter reflecting the importance of tardiness minimisation ($\alpha = 0$ disables tardiness minimisation while $\alpha = 1$ means that scheduling a request to the end of its time window is as bad as rejecting it), and the collection $\mathbb{F}$ contains all schedules $S$ satisfying the following constraints: \begin{enumerate}[(1)] \item No downlink activity happens outside the planning horizon. \item A downlink cannot start earlier than the release time of the corresponding request and must be finished by its deadline: $r_j \le S_j \le d_j - p_j$ for each $j \in S$. \item Once a downlink starts, it cannot be preempted, i.e., an image cannot be split into several fragments. \item Each urgent request has to be scheduled at the earliest possible time in its time window even at the cost of delaying or cancelling some regular downlinks. \item For each dual request $(i, j) \in D$, $i \in S$ if and only if $j \in S$. \item There must be a gap of at least $\delta$ units between two consecutive downlinks under the same power setting. \item There must be a gap of at least $\Delta \ge \delta$ time units between two consecutive downlinks under different power setting. \item If the satellite is in the full-power setting, then only one antenna can work and the other has to be idle.
+where $0 \le \alpha \le 1$ is a parameter reflecting the importance of tardiness minimisation ($\alpha = 0$ disables tardiness minimisation while $\alpha = 1$ means that scheduling a request to the end of its time window is as bad as rejecting it), and the collection $\mathbb{F}$ contains all schedules $S$ satisfying the following constraints: \begin{enumerate}[(1)] \item No downlink activity happens outside the planning horizon. \item A downlink cannot start earlier than the release time of the corresponding request and must be finished by its deadline: $r_j \le S_j \le d_j - p_j$ for each $j \in S$. \item Once a downlink starts, it cannot be preempted, i.e.\ an image cannot be split into several fragments. \item Each urgent request has to be scheduled at the earliest possible time in its time window even at the cost of delaying or cancelling some regular downlinks.
+In several urgent requests are competing, their priorities have to be taken into account. \item For each dual request $(i, j) \in D$, $i \in S$ if and only if $j \in S$. \item There must be a gap of at least $\delta$ units between two consecutive downlinks under the same power setting. \item There must be a gap of at least $\Delta \ge \delta$ time units between two consecutive downlinks under different power setting. \item If the satellite is in the full-power setting, then only one antenna can work and the other has to be idle.
 For both of the satellite antennas to be working independently, the satellite has to be in the half-power setting.
 The full-power setting is used if and only if the satellite transmits data to a full-power ground station. \end{enumerate}